plgd-dev/hub/docs/guide/getting-started/2-onboard.md

 # 2. Onboard Device
-gOCF Cloud provide allow you to start
+plgd Cloud provide allow you to start